 I am Jordy Meow, and this is my website about Urban Exploration in Japan.
 The activity is here known as Haikyo, a word that more specifically means ruin but define the hobby itself.
-I don’t like to define myself as an explorer or a photographer, but Haikyo is one of my hobby and I decided to spend a lot of time in my life to properly explore the subject, while working on my photography and exploration skills.
+I don’t like to define myself as an explorer or a photographer, but Haikyo is one of my hobbies and I decided to spend a lot of time in my life to properly explore the subject while working on my photography and exploration skills.
 It has been a delightful challenge so far.
 This website is the result of this work, and I hope you will enjoy it.

 Why going to haikyo?

 Japanese ruins are somewhat unique, they always seem to have so many stories to tell, and the decayed wooden structure or the weirdly themed love hotels are from a completely different world.

 All the locations I can suggest you are already on the haikyo map.
 Please also do some research by yourself and check if those places are still alive.

 How do you find such places anyway?